 Some logwood was shipped to Europe through Jamaica, but by the 1720s a large share of the wood was hauled back to New England and re-exported, largely out of Boston and Newport, Rhode Island.
 The high price paid for logwood meant that it was one of the most valuable exports from the American colonies during this period, second only to tobacco.
 Logwood exports out of Boston were a major source of profits, and many of the men engaged in the logwood trade had strong ties to Boston.
 While the logwood cutters, known as Baymen, were sometimes described as “rude, drunken” rogues — barely a step removed from pirates — others engaged in the trade were respected figures here in New England — and some played a significant role in the history of the Old North Church.

 In 1727, a group of men engaged in the lucrative trade donated several loads of logwood to pay for the construction of a steeple for Boston’s new Anglican church, Christ Church, now known as Old North Church.
 That very steeple, fifty years later, would be lighted by two lanterns on the evening of Paul Revere’s infamous ride at the start of the American Revolution.
-In appreciation for the donation that helped fund the steeple, the church dedicated the distinctive pew, which still stands today near the front of the Old North Church, to the “Gentlemen of the Bay of Honduras.”
+The group of men requested the church dedicate the distinctive double pew as an act of appreciation for the donation that helped fund the steeple, and the pew still stands today near the front of the Old North Church, to the “Gentlemen of the Bay of Honduras.”

 For a deeper dive into the history of the Logwood Trade, check out Ep.
 8 of our webseries “99% Sure” below: